jprieto343/CCSN/README.md

     D I S C L A I M E R:

-    There are so much information needed to document all the technical stages of the pipeline as well as for the theoretical information about the models used here, so it will take a significant amount of time to complete the documentation.
+    There is so much information needed to document all the technical stages of the pipeline as well as for the theoretical information about the models used here, so it will take a significant amount of time to complete the documentation.